learn-co-students/pfwtfp-refactoring-with-the-master-lab-dan-reeve-s-module-1-gap/README.md

 ![Bourdain](https://media.giphy.com/media/l1J3uKOu6ZhGPW7RK/giphy.gif)

 The great programmer Anthony Bourdain remarked that great mise-en-place chefs "work clean."
-They keep their station clean, their knives clean and at hand, they have a stack of service towels ready.
+They keep their station clean; their knives sharp, clean and at hand;
+and their stack of clean service towels ready.
 They don't let distraction or clutter get in their station.
-Their minds need to be focused on the task at hand and if someone, someone's cell phone, someone else's mess is in their place...that problem will get solved.
+Their minds need to be focused on the task at hand and if someone, someone's cell phone, someone else's mess is in their station &mdash; well Bourdain tells us that this conflict gets resolved _quickly_.

 In their feedback, The Master is suggesting here that this code is not "working clean."
 It passes the spec, sure, but it _hides_ some of what it's doing with